dlt-hub/dlt/docs/website/docs/getting-started.md

 conn.sql('SELECT COUNT(*) FROM games').show()
 ```

-Run `query.py` to run the script and execute the SQL query to see the number of games:
+Run `query.py` to execute the script and SQL query to see how many total games were loaded from the API:
 ```
 python3 query.py
 ```